Jarno458/TsRandomizer/ReadMe.md

 # Known bugs
 ##### I am aware of these issues, but i found them small enough not to fix at this moment
 * When you already got the blade-orb and kill the kitty boss while standing at the items spawn point you will trigger the item pickup message but no item is rewarded
-* To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore
-* Orb pedistal in room before emperor always spawn even if you didnt kill him yet
+-> * To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore -> * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * Sometimes the download terminals do not correctly reward thier items (need reproduction instructions)
 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
-* Non progression progressive items can be in the same room

 # Todo
 ##### Things i plan on doing in the future
 * Extend names of item locations in the spoiler log (with help from community on discord)
-* Maybe make items drop from memories and journals
+* Randomize shop(s)

 # Ideas
 ##### Ideas that may never happen but i think will be fun when they are implemenbted